 We found 3 geriatricians who accept Blue Cross Blue Shield Silver HMO near Plano, TX.

-Dr. Paul Anthony's specialties are general internal medicine and geriatrics (elderly care).
-His patients gave him an average rating of 4.0 out of 5 stars.
-He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-Dr. Anthony graduated from the University of Colorado Denver School of Medicine.
-For his residency, Dr. Anthony trained at Baylor University Medical Center.
-He is affiliated with Texas Health Physicians Group (THPG).
-He is accepting new patients.
+Dr. Paul Anthony works as a general internist and geriatrician.
+Patients rated him highly, giving him an average of 4.0 stars out of 5.
+Dr. Anthony accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+He obtained his medical school training at the University of Colorado Denver School of Medicine and performed his residency at Baylor University Medical Center.
+He is professionally affiliated with Texas Health Presbyterian Hospital Allen.
+Dr. Anthony is open to new patients.

-Dr. Richard Strickland works as a hospice and palliative medicine specialist and geriatrician.
-He is professionally affiliated with Baylor Scott & White Health and Texas Health Resources.
-He is a graduate of the University of Texas Southwestern Medical School.
-Dr. Strickland is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Richard Strickland works as a hospice and palliative medicine specialist and geriatrician in Dallas, TX and McKinney, TX.
+Dr. Strickland is a graduate of the University of Texas Southwestern Medical School.
+He takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+His professional affiliations include Baylor Scott & White Health and Texas Health Resources.

 Conditions / Treatments